Hands-On Fundraising

 Does that sound like a trick question?
 It’s not.

+Just as the CEO’s thoughts are not that scintillating, neither is a newsletter that’s all about how great you are.
 Make the newsletter about your donors and what they’ve made happen.
 Focus obsessively on that.
 Don’t be pulled off toward organizational horn-tooting.
 This piece is not about your organization!
 Your newsletter is all about your donors.
+Seriously.

 5. Do you address your donors?

 Look for the word “you” throughout the piece, particularly in those headlines.
 You should see it often – even always.
-This isn’t a one to many communication – or shouldn’t be to each reader.
+This isn’t a one-to-many communication, or shouldn’t be to each reader.
 It should feel like it’s directed to them alone.
+Besides, being conscious of using that wonderful word helps you write in a way that will delight your donors.

 6. Are you listing accomplishments?

 I love a good to-do list – especially when I can check off a whole bunch of items.
-But you wouldn’t find my list quite as interesting.
+But you wouldn’t find my list interesting.

 Here’s one rule of mine: if you include a big check picture, you automatically lose.

 But even if you don’t, what images are you using?
 Along with your headlines, those images will carry the weight of your newsletter.
 They grab the eye – so make them grab-worthy.
 That means each image tells a story.
-What story do your donors want?
+What story do your donors want to see?

-If you have wonderful images but haven’t captioned them, you’ve missed the third great chance to engage people.
+If you have wonderful images but haven’t captioned them, you’ve missed another great chance to engage people.
 Captions are the headlines to the story your photos tell.
-They explain where some explanation is needed.
+They explain where explanation is needed.
 They pull people into the image.
+And skimmers will read captions.
+Make all those skimmable parts shine!

 9. Did you forget to ask for help?